acockburn/occusim/README.md

 - `log` set this to any value to make `OccuSim` log its scheduled activities
 - `notify` set this to any value to make `OccuSim` send a notification for its scheduled activities
-- `select` (optional) set to the name of an input select that will be set to the name of the current step
 - `enable` (optional) set to the name of an input boolean, and the value it needs to be to enable `OccuSim`.
 If omitted, `OccuSim` will always be active.
 - `days` (optional) comma separated list of days (no spaces) on which the simulator will be active.
 If omitted, `OccuSim` will be active every day.
 - `test` (optional) set to any value to have occusim run, but not activate any lights or scenes.
 Use with `log` to test settings and times.